-For whatever reason you have picked up the pace, you have entered the wonderful world of speed hiking.
-Beck and I are speed hiking enthusiasts.
-It’s why we’re collectively known as the ‘Speed Hiking Couple’.
-So let’s go into more detail about speed hiking and how it’ll benefit you!
+For whatever reason you have picked up the pace, you’ve entered the wonderful world of speed hiking.
+So, let’s go into more detail about this activity and how it’ll benefit you!

-What is Speed Hiking?
+What Is Speed Hiking?

 Actually, speed hiking can be whatever you want it to be!
 It’s certainly not an exclusive activity for athletes surging up mountains, which tends to be the stereotype.
 Although there are speed hiking athletes, in a recreational sense, it’s an activity that is suitable for anyone that enjoys walking.
-Speed hiking can take place on any trail or track that you like.
+This activity can take place on any trail or track that you like.
 As long as you’re considerate of track limitations and others around you.

 As a recreational activity, it can be completed for an entire trail or just in sections.
 This might be necessary if part of a trail becomes more technical and requires you to move slower to take care.
 You may also choose to slow down at some parts of a trail to soak in the ambience and nature.
 Maybe you want to dabble in some photography.
 Basically, there are no hard and fast rules.
 Speed hike as you please!